 An avid traveller with constant dreams and temptations of far-flung shores, it took a long time to truly appreciate my own country – the UK.
 It wasn’t until I was away from home for an extended period that I came to appreciate it more when I returned as a visitor and with fresh eyes.
-I wanted to try something different and found myself up in the Lake District, which completely changed my perceptions of the UK and what it had to offer.
+I wanted to try something different and found myself visiting the Lake District, which completely changed my perceptions of the UK and what it had to offer.

 After a long spell in Asia, I’m now living in mainland Europe, closer to home, and where I switch between a land I know and a continent I am constantly discovering.
 As a travel writer, I often hear of the passions of people travelling in Europe – its diversity, its history and its easy connections to hop from country-to-country.
-In helping to highlight that, I am contributing to the European Commission campaign ‘Europe.
-Wonder is all around’ where all European residents can motivate others to travel by sharing lesser known and hidden gems from their country on the ‘Wonder Map’ application on Facebook and using the hashtag #MyWonderfulEurope.

 “I wandered lonely as a cloud, That floats on high o’er vales and hills…”

 Most British kids grow up learning the poem ‘Daffodils’ by William Wordsworth to the point where we all know it off by heart (parts of which I can still recite 20 years later!), all the while trying to understand every romantic detail of an area you had never laid eyes on.
-Back then I thought Wordsworth was rather over pronounced about the ‘sparking waves’ and the ‘bliss of solitude’ of the landscape where he saw the flowers.
+Back then I thought Wordsworth was rather over-pronounced about the ‘sparking waves’ and the ‘bliss of solitude’ of the landscape where he saw the flowers.

 That was until I found myself in Grasmere and Rydal Water in the Lake District, where Wordsworth lived and sought his inspiration to write this poem and the ‘Guide through the District of the Lakes’.
 Only then did his grand descriptions of natural beauty finally make sense.